An Easy One Day in Bruges Itinerary (2026)

 Where to stay in Bruges

-- The Hotel de Orangerie is a wonderful boutique venue set in a renovated 15th-century convent on a canal.
+If you’re staying overnight, check out the Hotel de Orangerie, a boutique venue set in a renovated 15th-century convent on a canal.

-- Backpackers may want to check out the excellent Snuffel Hostel, which has modern dorms and private rooms with free breakfast.
+Solo travellers and backpackers may want to check out the Snuffel Hostel, which has modern dorms and private rooms with free breakfast.

-Find out the latest availability and prices of accommodation in Bruges here.
+Find out the latest accommodation deals for your dates in Bruges via the map below: